riplaboratory/wireless_benchmarking/README.md

 # Ubiquiti RSSI and GPS Logger
-This script takes data from the Ubiquity prism and bullet dashboard and relays key data back with a timestamp.
+This script takes data from the Ubiquiti prism and bullet dashboard and relays key data back with a timestamp.
 The main purpose of these scripts is to log connection info so that it can in turn be paired with GPS sensor data to see the correlation between distance between communications relays and their signal strength.
 The GPS data is collected utilizing ROS.

 ## Prerequisites
 - A Internet Browser